-Excavated material from Reach 3 would be hauled to the boat launch (Staging Area #3) and eventually the proposed fill areas within Butano Marsh.
-The total volume of sediment to be excavated from Reach 3 has been estimated at 24,700 cubic yards.
-For the purposes of this analysis, this volume is approximately two-thirds of the total volume of sediment to be removed from Butano Creek channel.
-For excavation in the vicinity of Pescadero Creek Road bridge, material may be loaded directly into 10-wheel dump trucks by an excavator.
-As excavation work progresses further downstream from the bridge, material may be loaded into low ground pressure trucks or articulating dump trucks with an excavator and hauled to a transfer point (to be located near the Pescadero Creek Road bridge, on relatively dry ground, and within the construction footprint), where it can be transferred by a second excavator into 10-wheel dump trucks.
-10-wheel dump trucks would then haul material from Butano Creek via Pescadero Creek Road and stockpile material at the boat launch (Access Point #3).
-Assuming that the dump trucks have capacity for 10-15 cubic yards of material, up to 2,470 round trips would be required for trucks to transport sediment from Pescadero Creek Road to the boat launch.
+Excavated material from Reach 3 would be hauled to the boat launch (Staging Area #3) and 31 32 eventually to the proposed fill areas within Butano Marsh.
+The total volume of sediment to 33 be excavated from Reach 3 has been estimated at 24,700 cubic yards.
+For the purposes of this analysis, this volume is approximately two-thirds of the total volume of sediment to be 34 removed from Butano Creek channel.
+For excavation in the vicinity of Pescadero Creek Road 35 36 bridge, material may be loaded directly into 10-wheel dump trucks by an excavator.
+As excavation work progresses further downstream from the bridge, material may be loaded 37 38 into low ground pressure trucks or articulating dump trucks with an excavator and hauled to a transfer point (to be located near the Pescadero Creek Road bridge, on relatively dry 39 ground, and within the construction footprint), where it can be transferred by a second 40 excavator into 10-wheel dump trucks.
+10-wheel dump trucks would then haul material from 41 42 Butano Creek via Pescadero Creek Road and stockpile material at the boat launch (Access Point #3).
+Assuming that the dump trucks have capacity for 10-15 cubic yards of material, up 43 44 to 2,470 round trips would be required for trucks to transport sediment from Pescadero 45 Creek Road to the boat launch.

-Material stockpiled at the boat launch would be further dewatered/decanted as needed to enable better compaction in the placement areas including a temporary haul road (described below).
-The material would be loaded into low ground pressured tracked trucks and hauled into the marsh from Access Point #3 via the temporary haul road.
-Material would be transported along the temporary haul road to beneficial reuse areas and then spread into place using a low ground pressure dozer.
-Upon completion of material placement, the haul road would be deconstructed by pushing the excess material into the adjacent marsh channel or depressions (which would be left with some capacity for accepting this final contribution of fill material) as the equipment retreats from the marsh.
-Hydroseeding or a mix of native marsh seeds would be applied on any surfaces that are above the surface water level at the time of construction.
+1 Material stockpiled at the boat launch would be further dewatered/decanted as needed to 2 enable better compaction in the placement areas including a temporary haul road (described 3 below).
+The material would be loaded into low ground pressured tracked trucks and hauled 4 into the marsh from Access Point #3 via the temporary haul road.
+Material would be 5 transported along the temporary haul road to beneficial reuse areas and then spread into 6 place using a low ground pressure dozer.
+Upon completion of material placement, the haul 7 road would be deconstructed by pushing the excess material into the adjacent marsh channel 8 or depressions (which would be left with some capacity for accepting this final contribution 9 of fill material) as the equipment retreats from the marsh.
+Hydroseeding or a mix of native 10 marsh seeds would be applied on any surfaces that are above the surface water level at the time of construction.
+11

-Material excavated from the downstream end of Reach 3 may also be hauled directly into the marsh through the proposed marsh fill areas and Access Points #8 and #9 located at stations 69+00 and 73+45.
-The material will be hauled with low ground pressure equipment or articulated dump trucks.
-At the marsh access points, travel over the marsh using marsh mats or other means to disperse equipment loads is recommended to prevent equipment from becoming stuck (or slowed down).
-Material hauled into the marsh via the Butano Creek construction footprint pathway would similarly be spread into placement areas using a low ground pressure dozer that constructs a temporary haul road to extend access into the marsh.
-Following completion of the material placement, the temporary haul road would be deconstructed by spreading material into adjacent fill areas left with capacity to accept this final addition of material.
+12 Material excavated from the downstream end of Reach 3 may also be hauled directly into the marsh through the proposed marsh fill areas and Access Points #8 and #9 located at stations 13 14 69+00 and 73+45.
+The material will be hauled with low ground pressure equipment or 15 articulated dump trucks.
+At the marsh access points, travel over the marsh using marsh mats 16 or other means to disperse equipment loads may occur to prevent equipment from becoming 17 stuck (or slowed down).
+Material hauled into the marsh via the Butano Creek construction footprint pathway would similarly be spread into placement areas using a low ground 18 19 pressure dozer that constructs a temporary haul road to extend access into the marsh.
+20 Following completion of the material placement, the temporary haul road would be 21 deconstructed by spreading material into adjacent fill areas left with capacity to accept this 22 final addition of material.

-2.5.6 Reaches 1 and 2 Dredging and Sediment Reuse Approach
+23 2.5.6 Reaches 1 and 2 Dredging and Sediment Reuse Approach